 Best Family Dogs

-Researching the ideal family dog can be a very confusing time indeed.
+Researching the ideal family dog can be a very confusing time indeed, especially when there are more breeds than there are car makes and models!
 For example, one reliable source insisted that Golden Retrievers are about the best dogs to have with kids, yet a recent survey of dog bites in Britain revealed that these are actually one of the most common attackers, despite not being classed as a dangerous breed (although these numbers may be high due to their popularity).
 Another source correctly mentioned the social nature of Beagles, but then neglected to mention that you must never disturb them while they are eating - hardly a good scenario for a young family with toddlers who don't know not to go near the dog bowl!